kristosh/Essentials-of-Machine-Learning/mathintro.md

 $$\mathbf{v}_2 = [1, 2]$$

 These are examples of two dimensional vectors that lie on the cartesian space with coordinates $\{x, y\}$.
-Each dimension (or `coordinate`) of this vector it is called a `feature` and can represent a characteristic value for the observation.
-For example, these two value of the vector $\mathbf{v}_1$ could be the values of an image that contains just two pixels.
+Each dimension (or `coordinate`) of this vector it is called a `feature` and can represent a characteristic value for our observation.
+For example, these two value of the vector $\mathbf{v}_1$ could be the values of an image that contains just two pixels or the score of students in two different classes. Ιn general they represent observations with two-features.

 You may recall from high-school that these vectors can be visualized in the cartesian 2-dimensional space as: